Robert Wiseman Dairies – How a Takeover Can Create Value

 But there is another way.

-That’s exactly what happened with Robert Wiseman Dairies, a company I picked up back in May 2011 for 317p per share.
+That’s exactly what happened with Robert Wiseman Dairies, a company which joined the UKVI model portfolio back in May 2011 for 317p per share.

 What does that look like?
 See for yourself:

-So I bought in at 317p in mid-2011, just in time to watch the share price drop off (another) cliff down to 250p.
-Anyone who invests with a stop-loss would have likely been kicked out and then kicked themselves as they missed the Muller-bounce to 390p.
+I bought the shares at 317p in mid-2011, just in time to watch the share price drop off (another) cliff down to 250p.
+Anyone who invests with a stop-loss would have likely been kicked out and then kicked themselves as they missed the Muller bounce to 390p.

 Let’s go back and see exactly why this industry leader was so attractive to both me and Muller.